• As low as $309/Night

 The space:

-Our comfortable and comfortable bungalow has been refreshed yet we maintain as many original touches in the space.
-A elegant porch view of Jockeys Ridge with dining area and hanging corner ideal for your morning coffee, meals and/or happy hour.
+Our comfortable and cozy bungalow has been remodeled yet we maintain as many original touches in the space.
+A handsome porch view of Jockeys Ridge with dining area and hanging corner ideal for your morning coffee, meals and/or happy hour.
 Front yard ideal for a sunbath or to grille your dinner.

 This preserved bungalow has been entirely furnished for your ideal hideaway!
 Wifi reaches anywhere inside the bungalow and the porch.
 The living room area is featured with a Intelligent TV with Apple TV and different subscriptions apps downloaded.
 The kitchenette includes coffee maker, blender, toaster, microwave, oven and kitchen silverware.
 Convenient shady parking space next to the bungalow!